Lucevar/mw-immersion-mods/towns.md

 [**Immersive Seyda Neen**](https://www.nexusmods.com/morrowind/mods/44441) by DremoraLord98
 [**The Grand Pharos**](https://www.nexusmods.com/morrowind/mods/47938) by mdsouthworth

+or [**Seyda Neen - Gateway to Vvardenfell**](https://www.nexusmods.com/morrowind/mods/48781) by RandomPal, which merges those two mods (and makes some further additions also.)
 For a more sweeping change, you could also try [**Seyda Neen - Imperial Port**](https://www.nexusmods.com/morrowind/mods/46954) by Aitrus.

 For new quests, try [**Tales of Seyda Neen**](http://mw.modhistory.com/download-44-10951) by Denunci.